Go Tutorial: Interfaces

 - Implicit satisfaction — no implements keyword — This is the most important thing about Go interfaces.

-- Fix the broken interface — The code below tries to use `Speaker` interface with `Robot`.
-But it does not compile — `Robot` is missing something.
+- Fix the broken interface — Bug hunt time!
+The code tries to use `Robot` as a `Speaker`, but it won't compile.

-- Build a notification system — No starter code.
+- Build a notification system — Build a notification system from scratch.

 Go Interfaces concepts covered